Vamsi-Mudineti/M1_App_EvChargingStations/1_Requriments/Readme.md

 ![image](https://i2.wp.com/evduniya.com/wp-content/uploads/2020/04/Example-of-Cost-of-Running-an-Electric-Vehicle-in-India.png?w=800&ssl=1)

-### Imporant factor that effecyt the cost of e bike
+### Imporant factor that effect the cost of EV's

 ![image](https://image.cnbcfm.com/api/v1/image/106315306-157772330676720191230_timeline_of_market_development.png?v=1577723332&w=720&h=405)

 # Defining Our System
-Ev charging station is supplies energy to EV's, Here we can generate our own energy either wind turbines or solar pannels or connected to transmission line.and  Energy is give to charge EV's.
+Ev charging station supplies energy to EV's, Here we can generate our own energy either wind turbines or solar panels or connected to transmission line.and  Energy is given to charge EV's.
-Note: if we connected to tranmission lines, we neeed to use rectifier to convert AC to DC supply(120V DC). if we use use solar or wind energy sources we need to used regulator to obtaine a constant DC Output.
+Note: If it is connected to tranmission lines, we neeed to use rectifier to convert AC to DC supply(120V DC). if we use use solar or wind energy sources we need to used regulator to obtaine a constant DC Output.

 In My system Coin sensor,Microcontroller,Realy,LCD display are used.
 As soon Coin Sensor detects the coin it sends a pulse to the Microcontroller.
-The Microcontroller turns ON the relay(Electromechanical Switch) to provide 230V,50Hz signal to the charging socket and the user can charge his/her mobile phone from the socket.
-The LCD (16×2) is used to display the time duration for which the user can charge his/her mobile phone.
+The Microcontroller turns ON the relay(Electromechanical Switch) to provide 230V,50Hz signal to the charge the EV.
+The LCD (16×2) is used to display the time duration for which the user can charge his/her EV.
-If we insert a coin accroding to that EV's will charge up to time For example: if we insert 1Rs coin it will charge up to 1 mintue.30 seconds, -> 2 rs coin it charge up to 3 mintues,if we 5 rs coin  it will charge up to 10 mintues. like that we implement.
+If we insert a coin accroding to that EV's will charge up to time For example: if we insert 1Rs coin it will charge up to 1 mintue.30 seconds, -> 2 rs coin it charge up to 3 mintues,if we 5 rs coin  it will charge up to 10 mintues. like that i need to implement.
 ![image](https://resources.altium.com/sites/default/files/inline-images/migrate/aHViPTY1NjQ2JmNtZD1pdGVtZWRpdG9yaW1hZ2UmZmlsZW5hbWU9aXRlbWVkaXRvcmltYWdlXzVhNDZiYzM2YTI4ZTcuanBnJnZlcnNpb249MDAwMCZzaWc9MGU2ZTg5ZmZkYWVmMWYwODc2MmYwNzUzZjI2YmUyM2E%25253D)

 # SWOT ANALYSIS